Which city is cheaper, Amsterdam or Bucharest?

 If you're looking for night time activities Bucharest has a few options to choose from.
 The city has come to life with its party scene, with many bars and clubs that you can choose from.
 There are rooftop bars, chic dance clubs, and cozy pubs where you can pass the evening.
 You'll find most of the upscale clubs in the northern part of the city, with a more casual scene found in the downtown areas around Universitate and Romanā.

-Bucharest offers some nice shopping areas.
+Bucharest has a variety of shopping areas worth visiting.
 The residents love fashion, and you'll find many shopping centers around town where you can find a good deal.
 In addition to the many malls, there are also antique shops, flea markets and boutique clothing stores where you might find a hidden gem.

 Most people don't think of either Bucharest or Amsterdam as a family destination.